DK King of Swing: Gameplay

 In DK: King of Swing, gameplay is primarily based around the use of the L and R triggers, which control the player character's left and right hands respectively.
 By holding the trigger, the character's fist will clamp shut, grasping anything in its range.
 Pegs and pegboards are positioned throughout the environment for characters to grasp, allowing the player to climb and traverse their surroundings.
 Grasping a peg with the character's right or left hand will respectively cause them to rotate clockwise or counterclockwise around it, and the player must use their spinning momentum to propel them through the air.
 Both the triggers and the D-pad can be used to affect horizontal character movement while airborne or on the ground.
 Pressing both triggers simultaneously while grounded will cause the character to jump, while holding the triggers at any time will cause them to store up power, after which they will perform a charge attack when the triggers are released.
 This can be used to attack enemies and obstacles or cross short gaps.
 Players can also perform other tasks with their character's hands in combination with their spinning momentum, such as turning cranks, pulling levers, and throwing rocks at distant enemies.

 In the game's single-player Adventure mode, King K. Rool steals the prize medals from the upcoming Jungle Jam tournament, prompting Donkey Kong to chase after him and retrieve the stolen medals.
 Players control Donkey Kong as he travels across five worlds, each made up of four stages and a boss battle.
 Scattered across each stage are bananas for Donkey Kong to collect, which the player can spend at any time during gameplay to recover Donkey Kong's health or grant him temporary invincibility.
-Players can find one of 20 Crystal Coconuts hidden in each stage, which are used to unlock bonus content.
+Players can find one of 20 Crystal Coconuts hidden in each stage, which are used to unlock an additional character.
 A stolen medal can also be found in nearly every stage, as well as earned from defeating each boss.
-Completing the game with all 24 medals collected will unlock "Diddy Mode", a more difficult version of Adventure where the player controls Diddy Kong.
-A time attack mode for the Adventure stages can also be unlocked.
+Completing Adventure will unlock a time attack mode, while collecting all 24 medals will unlock "Diddy Mode", a more difficult version of Adventure where the player controls Diddy Kong.

 In Jungle Jam mode, the player can participate in four-player competitive events against computer-controlled opponents or up to three other players via the use of a Game Link Cable.
 There are five types of Jungle Jam events: two based around racing, two based around battling, and one based around capturing territory on a board.
 Players are awarded bronze, silver, or gold medals for defeating CPU opponents in single-player events, with additional events unlocked as the player earns medals in Adventure.
 Donkey Kong, Diddy Kong, Dixie Kong and Funky Kong all appear as playable characters in Jungle Jam by default; by obtaining collectibles in Adventure and gold medals in Jungle Jam, players can also unlock Wrinkly Kong, Kremling, King K. Rool, and Bubbles from Clu Clu Land.